Classically French Tian Provençal

 Tian Provençal is a classic French dish that has been served in different forms since the Middle Ages.
 Some recipes require up to an hour and a half to bake in the oven.
 This one will bake in under 20 minutes.

-A perfect seasonal dish for lunch, brunch, or a summer afternoon tea.
-Tian Provençal is pretty enough to serve to guests, delicious enough to hide in the back of the refrigerator for a late-night snack after everyone’s gone.
+This simple dish is delightfully seasonal and perfect for lunch, brunch, or summer afternoon tea.
+Tian Provençal is pretty enough to serve to guests and delicious enough to hide in the back of the refrigerator for a late-night snack after everyone’s gone.

 And here is one of its best secrets… it’s incredibly easy!